Folfchie/PyFiXL/README.md

 Simply run `main.py` using your desired Python interpreter.
 This is best if you just want to try out PynanceXL.

 ### Option B: Custom bash script (Linux)
-Included in the zip is a file named `pynance`.
+In the **PynanceXL** repository, there is a file named `pynance`.
 This is a custom bash script meant to be stored in `/usr/local/bin` on Debian distros.
+This will be renamed in a later release to avoid confusion and conflict with the `pynance` python library.

 To properly configure this, move the `pynanceXL` folder to `/usr/local/bin`.
 Then, from within the `pynanceXL` folder, move the file `pynance` to `/usr/local/bin`.
 If done correctly, you should have a `pynance` file and a `pynanceXL` folder in `/usr/local/bin`.